davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 a candidate for construction of the mantle lithosphere in previous modeling of the thermal structure of the Coast Ranges [@Erkan2008] and is commonly invoked in the seismology literature [e.g. @Wang2013].
-We include the model in our consideration of thermal history, but return to its viability in @sec:
+We include the model in our consideration of thermal history, but return to its viability in

----
+@sec:stalled-slab-bad.

 ## Underplated Farallon Plate mantle nappes  {#sec:farallon_nappe}